rileywheadon/poll-app/ROADMAP.md

 ### Important

+- [ ] Ensure graphs function:
+  - Test the scale graph for different inputs (> 2 of the same votes; likely a javascript issue)
+  - Standardize the bandwidth parameter
-- [ ] Improve the look of all graphs
+- [ ] Style the graphs and implement breakpoints
 - [ ] Update all result templates to show your response (if it exists)
+- [ ] Fix average algorithm

 ### Small/Secondary